Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 My spreadsheet tells me my current portfolio and unit value at any time.

-A sheet also tracks money added and subtracted over the year, and calculates the number of units added or subtracted when I do so, which gets added to the ongoing tally.
+A sheet also tracks money added and subtracted over the year, and calculates the number of units added or subtracted when I do so.
+They get added to the ongoing tally.

-Then, on the first trading day of the New Year, I hard-update the spreadsheet with my starting unit value and the total number of units.
+Then, on the first trading day of the New Year, I hand-update the spreadsheet with my starting unit value and the total number of units.

-This makes it easy to see and record my discrete total return figures every year.
+This makes it easy to see and record my discrete total return figures for every year.

-What if I have multiple dealing accounts, SIPPs, and so on?
+What if I have multiple dealing accounts, SIPPs, and the like?

-If I were you I would track all the different holdings on one spreadsheet.
+I track all my different holdings on one spreadsheet.

 This is exactly how I measure my own total returns across half a dozen different platforms and brokers.